Career enhancing opportunities

 We enhance student employability by ensuring graduates can translate theory into practical application.

-We’ve designed our degrees to help you understand the sector and prepare for a range of roles.
+We’ve designed our BA (Hons) Health & Social Wellbeing degree to help you understand the sector and prepare for a range of roles.

 Close alignment with the world of work and application to potential future employment is made throughout our programmes.
 Optional modules allow you to tailor the programme to your own interests and future career aspirations.